Nonlocal chiral contributions to generalized parton distributions of the proton at nonzero skewness: GPDs from pseudoscalar meson loops

 where the function $h_b$ is defined by

 We take the parameter $b=2$, and the GPD in the zero skewness case is defined according to the {\it ansatz}, $H_{q/\pi}(\beta,0,t) = H_{q/\pi}(\beta,0,0)\, F_\pi(t)$.
-The second term in Eq.~(\ref{eq:inputGPD}) represents the contribution to the $D$-term of the gravitational form factor of the pion, which is related to the pressure distribution of quarks and gluons in the hadron.
-In order to obtain the correct first moment, this term must be an odd function of $x$.
-In the present analysis, we use for the $D$-term the simple form,
+The second term in Eq.~(\ref{eq:inputGPD}) represents the contribution to the $D$-term of the gravitational form factor of the pion, which is related to the pressure distribution of partons in the hadron.
+To obtain the correct first moment, this term must be an odd function of $x$, and in the present analysis we use the simple form,

 where $D_{q/\pi}(t)$ is the gravitational form factor of the pion, for which we choose a monopole form, $D_{q/\pi}(t) = D_{q/\pi}(0) / (1-t/\Lambda_\pi^2)$, with normalization $D_{q/\pi}(0) = -0.157$ and cutoff paramaeter $\Lambda_\pi=1.44$~GeV from the recent lattice QCD calculation by Hackett {\it et al.}~\cite{Hackett:2023nkr}.